WyattBlue/auto-editor/github resources/install_lin.md

 ```terminal
 python auto-editor.py --help
 ```
 to test it and if that runs successfully, then congratulations, you have successfully installed auto-editor.
-See the usage section for more examples.
+See [the docs](/github%20resources/docs.md) for more commands and usages.